- Oasis and Bun Bun from Sluggy Freelance. Kill tallies here.

 - Skoll of Cry Havoc has a body count of a paltry fourteen.
 Take note however that four of those kills were with a sword against assault rifles and shotguns.
 Three more were the crew of a main battle tank.
 That she charged down.
 As it fired every weapon it had.
 And hit her.
 Suffice to say, she worked for those kills.

 - In Super Temps that is main character Skully in a nutshell.
 Her powers allow her to decimate any threat so well that she has to hold herself back.
 If she went off the deep-end at any point, mass destruction and chaos would ensue!

-- Zeetha in Girl Genius is one-girl army.
-Also, any strong Spark with little preparation can be an enormous trouble.
-Case in point: an army of war stompers arrives.
+- An army of war stompers arrives.
 Gilgamesh Wulfenbach walks out of the gate to meet dear guests, alone.
-Hilarity Ensues.
+It goes very well indeed.